mcranium/merfoc/README.md

 # An Introduction to merging focus stacks using command line tools

 ## Why the command line?
 There are many programs available to perform the task of merging multiple images into a single image with everything in focus.
 Some of the most widely used programs are proprietary (e.g. Helicon Focus or Zerene Stacker).
 There are also many programs that are free/free and open that can do the same task in a similar quality as the proprietary programs.
 Probably the most widely used free and open focus merging program is [CombineZP](https://www.chip.de/downloads/CombineZP_27754625.html) (formerly CombineZ5 and CombineZM), which was the program that I used most often in the past years, because it is free and open and it produces high quality results.
 But what if you have to merge a lot of stacks and you don't want to spend an afternoon clicking through menus and waiting for the program to finish each job?
-A good solution to this is to use focus mergin programs in a batch mode.
+A good solution to this is to use focus merging programs in a batch mode.
 CombineZP for example comes with a companion program (CZBatch), that does exactly that.
 But CombineZP has its glitches and a lot of windows tend to pop up even if you use it in batch mode (practically making your computer unusable until the program finishes).
 Still, CombineZP is easy to use, consistently produces high quality results and, though designed for Windows, it can run on UNIX systems like GNU/Linux with the help of [WINE](https://www.winehq.org/) and derivative programs like [Winebotteler](https://winebottler.kronenberg.org/).
-This way for many people CombineZP will continue to be the best solution the open source realm.
+This way for many people CombineZP will continue to be the best solution in the open source realm.

-But what if want to speed up your workflow by using a powerful server instead of your laptop or perform actions that are not included in your focus merging program without exporting and importing files by hand?
+But what if you want to speed up your workflow by using a powerful server instead of your laptop or perform actions that are not included in your focus merging program without exporting and importing files by hand?
 What if you want to focus merge images automatically as soon as your digital microscope finished taking the pictures?
 Or what if you simply want your focus merging to be done quietly in a terminal window while you are doing something else?
 If you are able to move your focus merging workflow to the command line all of this (and a lot more) is possible.
 Also, if there are new methods for focus merging, in most cases they will be available as command line programs before (if ever) someone writes a graphical user interface (GUI) for them.

 ## What programs to use?
 Even though CombineZP seems to have command line functionality, I avoided using it so far because it is a Windows program and the errors which I can run into might be really hard to fix on on my Linux systems.

 ### Hugin and Enfuse
 One way is to use `enfuse` from [Enfuse/Enblend](http://enblend.sourceforge.net/).
-However, `enfuse` can only perform the focus mergin process but not the image alignment.
+However, `enfuse` can only perform the focus merging process but not the image alignment.
 For the image alignment another program is needed.
 For this we can use `align_image_stack` from the software suite [Hugin](http://hugin.sourceforge.net/).
 Both programs are easily available on most Linux distributions via the inbuilt package managers and can also be installed on other UNIX systems such as MacOS (not tested personally).

 ```bash
 # for Debian/Ubuntu (based) distributions: